baldosa/taim-trackrr/README.md

 If you GET to that endpoint you get the current timespan (if any)

+## Chrome extension

 Theres a simple chrome extension in the folder `taim-trackrr-extension` with a START/STOP button that can talk to the app.

+## CLI

+There's a bash script to use to login/set timer/get timer.

 ## How to colaborate